-The Spring 2015 induction of new student members into the Saint Michael's Chapter of Phi Alpha Theta (the History honors society) will take place on Friday, April 10, 11 am-12 noon, Eddie's Lounge.
+The Spring 2015 induction of new student members into the Saint Michael's Chapter of Phi Alpha Theta (the History honors society) took place on Friday, April 10, 11 am-12 noon, Eddie's Lounge.

 Recent publications by members of the department include the following: